radanovicnikola93/content/files/en-us/web/api/notifications_api/using_the_notifications_api/index.md

     // Ensure that if our document is in a frame, we get the user
     // to first open it in its own tab or window.
 Otherwise, it
-    // won’t be able to request permission to send notifications. button.textContent = "Open this frame in its own tab/window";
+    // won’t be able to request permission to send notifications. button.textContent = "View the live result of the example code above";
     button.addEventListener('click', function () {
       window.open(location.href);
     });